As described in the System Requirements page, make sure to install a compatible version of the Java runtime.

-Extract the Keeper SSO Connect app.
+Extract the Keeper SSO Connect installer file.

-Run KeeperSSOConnect as administrator.
+Run KeeperSSOConnect as Administrator.

 Upon successful completion of the new installation the app will launch a web browser.
 (We recommend using Google Chrome to perform the initial setup).
 If the configuration web page doesn’t launch you can launch it with the new SSO Connect Icon on the desktop.